MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readfixedwidth.md

 Third  4       6      The rest
 ```

-The following examples assume `import prose.codeaccelerator as cx`.
+> [!NOTE] The following examples assume `import prose.codeaccelerator as cx`.

-### Read a fixed-width file using a provided schema file
+## Example: Read a fixed-width file using a provided schema file

 > [!NOTE]
 > Assume that `'schema.txt'` contains the schema from the previous example.